evecorptools/MarketObserver/README.md

 - refactor to JWT?

-Poke me ingame if you want collaboration rights or database credentials
+**Poke me ingame if you want to participate for collaboration rights and/or database credentials**

 ressources: